Mumbai Indians Superstar To Miss First Two Weeks of IPL 2025

+The five-time champions will begin their IPL campaign on March 23 against arch-rivals Chennai Super Kings in Chepauk.

 According to TOI, Jasprit Bumrah might take more time to return to competitive cricket.
-He could miss the first one or two weeks of the IPL and may join the Mumbai Indians camp only in April.
+He could miss the first one or two weeks of the Indian Premier League (IPL) and may join the Mumbai Indians (MI) camp only in April.

-Bumrah is currently recovering at the BCCI’s Centre of Excellence in Bengaluru after missing the Champions Trophy due to a lower back injury.
+Bumrah is recovering at the BCCI’s Centre of Excellence in Bengaluru after missing the Champions Trophy 2025 due to a lower back injury.

-As per the sources Jasprit Bumrah’s medical reports are fine, and he has started bowling again at the BCCI’s Centre of Excellence.
-However, he is not expected to be fully ready to bowl at the beginning of the IPL.
-The recovery process suggests that he will likely be fit for competitive cricket only by the first week of April, making it unrealistic for him to play in the initial phase of the tournament.
+As per the sources, his medical reports are fine and he has started bowling again at the centre.
+The recovery process suggests that he will likely be fit for competitive cricket only by the first week of April, making it impossible for him to play in the initial phase of the tournament.

 “Bumrah’s medical reports are okay.
 He has resumed bowling at the CoE.
 However, it is unlikely he’ll be able to bowl at the start of the IPL in another fortnight.
 As per current status, the first week of April looks a more realistic date for him to get back to high-intensity cricket,” a BCCI source told TOI.